GoogleCloudPlatform/appengine-php-guestbook/README.md

-appengine-php-guestbook-cloudsql
+appengine-php-guestbook
 ================================

-Guestbook demo for Google App Engine that uses PHP and Cloud SQL
+Guestbook demo for Google App Engine that uses PHP